 27 migrants detained after boat washes up in Jupiter Island

-Twenty-seven people were detained after a boat with migrants from Haiti washed up along the beach in Jupiter Sunday morning.
+Twenty-seven people were detained after a boat with migrants from Haiti washed up along the beach Sunday morning in Jupiter Island.

-Officials said a total of 30 people were in the boat and they continue to search for the remaining three people.
+Officials said a total of 30 people were in the boat.
+Authorities were still searching for the remaining three people.

 The Martin County Sheriff's Office assisted Jupiter Island police during the operation.